praw-dev/praw/README.md

 > Why don't you have feature X coded yet?

 I had a bit of a hard time decyphering the Reddit API.
 I will hopefully put more time into it soon.
+It'd be rather helpful to receive feedback on what feature you're looking for, so that we can prioritize.
+Please let us know what you're looking for!

 > When I try to look at stories/comments I get a weird UnicodeEncodeError.
 What gives?